IntersectMBO/plutus/doc/read-the-docs-site/adr/0004-deferred-unlifting.md

 This failure is visible in program execution, since it terminates the program with an error.

 The original design of the builtin application machinery performed unlifting of an argument as soon as it was received.
-This meant that unlifting failures would surface at that point, whereas most of the errors that relate to builtin evaluation can only occcur once the builtin has all its arguments, since that's when we run the actual function.
+This meant that unlifting failures would surface at that point, whereas most of the errors that relate to builtin evaluation can only occur once the builtin has all its arguments, since that's when we run the actual function.

 For example:
 ```